WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Though SIP envisioned that signalling and media separation would also apply to inter-domain calls, in practice this has not happened.
-Inter-domain interconnect - used primarily for interconnection with the PSTN - is done traditionally with SBCs which terminate and re-originate media.
-Since this specification is targeted solely at these peering use cases, RIPP fundamentally combines signalling and media together on the same connection.
+Inter-domain interconnect - including interconnection with the PSTN - is done traditionally with SBCs which terminate and re-originate media.
+Since this specification is targeted at inter-domain peering cases, RIPP fundamentally combines signalling and media together on the same connection.
 To ensure low latency, it uses multiple independent request/response transactions - each running in parallel over unique QUIC streams - to transmit media.